sedlakp/freeApiApp/README.md

+# 🗑️ ❗️DEPRECATED PROJECT
+I used content provided from `https://api.publicapis.org` in this app.
+The api does not work anymore and I did not find any replacement.

 # Public API list app
 I am using this project to learn SwiftUI and to refresh and improve my Swift knowledge.